Soham-Chatt/scale-identifier/README.md

 <h2>How to run the program?</h2>
 <h3>Windows</h3>
-Simply download the mainWindows.exe executable and run it.
+Simply download the <b>mainWindows.exe</b> executable and run it.
 The program should work correctly.
 <h3>Linux</h3>
-Simply download the mainLinux.exe executable and run it.
+Simply download the <b>mainLinux.exe</b> executable and run it.
 The program should work correctly.
-If you want to alter the program, then download main.cpp, main.h and Makefile.
+If you want to alter the program, then download <b>main.cpp</b>, <b>main.h</b> and <b>Makefile</b>.
 Put them into one folder and then run make.
-Afterwards, the executable should be available as newMainLinux.exe.
+Afterwards, the executable should be available as <b>newMainLinux.exe</b>.